HPV Vaccine Toolkit: Increasing HPV Vaccine Uptake Among Adolescent Clients in the Family Planning Setting

 Using Normalizing Language to Encourage HPV Vaccination Among Adolescent Clients

-Identify and address the parent/guardian/client’s specific concern about HPV vaccine (e.g., need for the HPV vaccine, safety, and efficacy).
+Identify and address the parent/guardian/client’s specific concern about the HPV vaccine (e.g., Reasons to Get the HPV Vaccine, safety, and efficacy).

 Counseling Patients and Parents on the HPV Vaccine Podcast